 Due to the nature of the placements and commitments in SEEDS, those in full time education would, unfortunately, not be suitable.
-We encourage you to apply when you have finished your studies.
 However, those who are in Masters or part-time 3rd Level education would be considered eligible.

 Do I need prior experience to apply for SEEDS Apprenticeships?

-As SEEDS is a developmental programme, we are looking for applicants who already have some experience of working in theatre, who are looking to progress their knowledge and gain experience as professionals, and who have demonstrated a passion for theatre-making.
+As SEEDS is a professional development programme, we are looking for applicants who already have some experience of working in theatre, who are looking to progress their knowledge and gain experience as professionals, and who have demonstrated a passion for theatre-making.

 Can I apply for two SEEDS Apprenticeship Strands?

-What should be included in my outline of work-in-progress ?
+What should be included in my Outline of Work?

-For your application – we would be looking for a current work-in-progress, or a project you would be interested in making.
-It is an opportunity to talk about the kind of work you are interested in as an artist and your process as a theatre maker.
+For your application – we would be looking for a past production or a current work-in-progress.
+It is an opportunity to talk about the kind of work you are interested in as an artist and your process as a theatre maker (600 words max).

 For the references, should I supply letters of reference or just contact details of my referees?